MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cosmos-middleware.md

 ## Creating your middleware

-Before we get writing the actual middleware logic, create a new class in your bot project for the middleware.
+Before we start writing the actual middleware logic, create a new class in your bot project for the middleware.
 Once you have that class, change the namespace to what we use for the rest of our bot, `Microsoft.Bot.Samples`.
 Here you'll see we added references to a few new libraries:

 * `Newtonsoft.Json;`
 * `Microsoft.Azure.Documents;`